Amreenski/tkinter-GUI-projects/README.md

 # 4 small GUI projects using tkinter in Python
-Made these projects During -	3 months AI Python course (HOPE FOUNDATION and SONY)
+Made these projects during 3 months AI Python course (HOPE FOUNDATION and SONY)